How does polysomnography ? work

-Polysomnography is the best-known method for examining sleep disorders and takes place in special sleep laboratories.
-Here we explain what happens during polysomnography and how it helps to identify sleep problems.
+Polysomnography is the best-known method for examining sleep disorders and is carried out in special sleep laboratories.
+We explain here what happens during polysomnography and how it helps to identify sleep problems.

 - What is polysomnography?